andycranston/slowcp/README.md

 For example if you wanted to see what happens when a backup application copies an open file you could initiate a `slowcp` command to copy a large file (say a file 5 gigabtes in size) with a delay that would mean the copy would take at a minimum 10 minutes to complete.
-Once the `slowcp` command is started the backup appilication could be started to backup up the file (which will be open) and the behaviour can be observed.
+Once the `slowcp` command is started the backup application could be started to backup up the file (which will be open) and the behaviour can be observed.

 ## Command line options